protaspegar/soother-app/README.md

 You can enable a background noise to help your baby fall asleep.
 For now, there is only one sound available: calm nature

+4. Changing sound volume:
+When the screen is bright, the volume is higher.
+When the scree is dark, the volume is lower.
+The effect of the sound fading out, helps the baby to fall asleep, while the sound fading in does not have any impact.

 ## Next Steps

-1. Improve controls to show and hide buttons according to current state.
-For instance, if the sound is playing, the "Play Sound" button should be hidden or disabled.

-2. Add option to adjust the volume according to the color.
-When the screen is bright, the volume will be higher.
-When the scree is dark, the volume will be lower.
-The effect of the sound fading out, helps the baby to fall asleep, while the sound fading in does not have any impact.

-3. Add slider control to change the frequency of the fading effect.
+1. Add slider control to change the frequency of the fading effect.
 The user would be able to set is slower or faster as he/she finds more suitable for the baby.

+2. Add white-noise as a new sound option with a dropbox to choose the desired sound.

 ## How to Run